Standards Review Process

 Changes adopted by the Commission and revisions to individual standards, if adopted, result in language adjustments made to the CEA Standards, which go into effect for all new sites seeking accreditation or re-accreditation starting with the next accreditation workshop.
 They also appear in the updated CEA Standards document on the CEA website.

-Summaries of changes to the CEA Standards, including mark-ups with explanations of changes, are available on CEA's website.
+Selected summaries of past review activities of the Standards Review Committee, detailing changes to the CEA Standards, including mark-ups with explanations of changes, are available on CEA’s standards review projects webpage.